amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/ast/text.md

 It's worth mentioning again that `AST` package contains only the "abstract" parts so it ignores parentheses, colon, etc...

 ### Exercise:
-In the folder CodeExamplesAST There are some interesting programs.
+In the folder CodeExamples there are some interesting programs.
 Using our AST visualizer from earlier, take each of the program and look at their AST.
-Focus on the different types of nodes and the properties each one contains.
+I added comments with notes with explaining the important points.

 ### 1.4 Loading a program using the parser
 To load the program, we need to parse it first